-As the chief meteorologist at News 2, Danielle’s always prepared to weather the storm.
+As the chief meteorologist at News 2, Danielle Breezy is always prepared to weather the storm.
 Managing crazy live broadcast appearances requires her to be camera-ready 24/7.
 But she still makes time to connect with her community… and loves every moment.

 Work & Life

 TNE: Where did you find the love for what you do?

 DB: I found my calling when a meteorologist by the name of Glenn “Hurricane” Schwartz spoke to my eighth-grade class.

 DB: A strong, intelligent leader in her field and community.

 TNE: What excites you to get out of bed every morning?

 DB: My job at News 2.
 They say that if you love what you do you never work a day in your life-I agree!